datamol-io/molfeat/README.md

 - To install PyTorch Geometric support: `python -m pip install "molfeat[pyg]"`.
 - To install FCD support: `python -m pip install "molfeat[fcd]"`.
 - To install DGL and DGLLife support on Python 3.11: `python -m pip install "molfeat[dgl]"`.
+- To install HDF5 and Parquet cache support: `python -m pip install "molfeat[cache]"`.
+- To install S3 and Google Cloud model stores: `python -m pip install "molfeat[cloud]"`.
+- To install Mordred descriptors: `python -m pip install "molfeat[mordred]"`.
 - To install `map4`: see <https://github.com/reymond-group/map4>

 `python -m pip install "molfeat[all]"` installs every maintained optional dependency compatible with the current interpreter.
 DGL 1.x and DGLLife are kept in a Python 3.11 compatibility lane because their current distributions do not support the complete modern matrix.
-Graphormer and `bio-embeddings` are no longer maintained installation extras because their upstream releases cannot be installed with the supported stack; the existing Molfeat adapters remain in the codebase for users who manage a compatible legacy environment.
+Graphormer is no longer a maintained installation extra because its upstream release cannot be installed with the supported stack; its existing Molfeat adapter remains in the codebase for users who manage a compatible legacy environment.
+Protein featurizers have been removed so Molfeat 1.x has a precise small-molecule scope.
 See the [migration guide](docs/migration.md) for details.

 ### Compatibility